larryscanniello/BotsinMazes/README.txt

 g# BotsinMazes

+I'm currently working on making this into a full-stack game.
+To see progress on this, go to my repository Gamesuite.

 Use runme.py, with all other files in the same directory, to open an interface to access all parts of the project.

 This is a semester-long project I completed in my artificial intelligence class at Rutgers.